 The husband raised an eye at me.
 His wife kept reading.
 They were rustic yet intellectual.
 The husband wore overalls.
 His wife wore a long dress.

 “No,” she said.

-I brought the section down to the barista with pigtails.
+So I brought the section downstairs to Pigtails.
 I ordered a cappuccino.
-She held the marker to the cup.

 “You know Manfred?”
 I asked.

 May dumped soapy water across the floor and began to mop.

 “That’s so sad,” Pigtails said.

 “I heard something like that,” Pigtails said, “like about a death or something.”

 May began mopping around Pigtail’s feet.
 “That poor man.”